joausaga/cipe/README.md

 ## Installation

+Install docker and docker-compose in your local machine.
+Check the official installation [guidelines](https://docs.docker.com/install/);

+### Production

-0. For the impatient: The only key you need to get a **really quick start**, is a valid Google Map API KEY, all the others default credentials will be used.
+For the impatient: The only key you need to get a **really quick start**, is a valid Google Map API KEY, all the others default credentials will be used.
 However your are encouraged to complete the setup process if your planning to use this proyect in the long run.
-1. Install docker and docker-compose in your local machine.
-Check the official installation [guidelines](https://docs.docker.com/install/);
-2. Obtain a google maps api key by following the instructions [here](https://developers.google.com/maps/documentation/embed/get-api-key);
+1. Obtain a google maps api key by following the instructions [here](https://developers.google.com/maps/documentation/embed/get-api-key);
-3. Clone the repository `git clone https://github.com/joausaga/cipe.git`;
+2. Clone the repository `git clone https://github.com/joausaga/cipe.git`;
-4. Get into the directory `cipe`;
+3. Get into the directory `cipe`;
 4. Run `scripts/prepare-config-templates.sh`
 5. Set the configuration parameters of the database in `.env.prod.db`;
 6. Set the SECRET_KEY and GOOGLE_MAPS_API_KEY obtained before as well as the configuration parameters